rory81/the-monkees/README.md

 ## Testing

 ##### General
-    1. Make github pages and test them on
+    1. Make github pages and test them on (both on Chrome)
         - Windows
         - Apple
-        **Bug:** The pages worked on Apple (OS Sierra) using Cloud9 preview but when testing the Github pages on a 27 inch screen **not** all pages where displayed as intended.
-Not all pages filled up the entire page.
-There was an error in the consol:
-        **Error:**  Failed to load resource: the server responded with a status of 404 () https://rory81.github.io/favicon.ico
-        However, testing the Github pages on a iPad Air 2 (OS 12.2), vertically as well as horizontally, **did** give the intented results of every page.
     2. Use the mockups (/assets/mockups/The_Monkees_final.pdf) to see the intented results per device.
-In the above mentioned UX chapter the deviations from the mockups are noted.The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
+In the above mentioned UX chapter the deviations from the mockups are noted.
+        The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
         Running the page without the inspect developer option represent the dtp version.
     3. Use CSS validator: validates as CSS level 3 + SVG.
 Existing warnings were about the use of webkits for other browsers.
+**Bug:** The pages worked on Apple (OS Sierra) using Cloud9 preview on a 27 inch screen, but when testing the Github pages on this big screen **not** all pages where displayed as
+        intended.
+        However, testing the Github pages on a iPad Air 2 (OS 12.2), vertically as well as horizontally, **did** give the intented results of every page.

 ##### Navigation
     1. Go to the "Media" page and check if